gbmhunter/blog/content/electronics/general/electrical-suppliers/index.md

 <td >{{< img src="texas-instruments-logo.gif"   width="100px" >}}
 </td>

 <td >Selection of their components.
 A maximum of 5 can be ordered at once.
-They also provide free internaitonal shipping!
+They also provide free international shipping!
 They do not allow you to register for free samples with a free email address such as Gmail or Hotmail, so you have to use a company or University email address.
 </td>
 </tr>
 </tbody>